dev8523/find-execution-time-of-an-API/README.md

 You can use this implementation to find time duration to complete the execution of an API from the start to end persisting all records and then fetching in same implementation.

+The request payload data will be persisted into DB when you hit the API.

 # Dependencies used:

 Spring Data Jpa, Spring Web